University of Rhode Island

 You’ll fit in here

-About 5,700 students live on campus in the University’s 26 campus residence halls, suites, and apartments; numerous sororities, fraternities, and specialty houses; our Women’s Center; and our International Engineering houses.
+More than 5,200 students live on campus in the University’s 26 campus residence halls, suites, and apartments; numerous sororities, fraternities, and specialty houses; our Women’s Center; and our International Engineering houses.
 Living and Learning Communities on campus allow students with similar academic interests to live and study together.
 Many students rent houses and apartments in nearby beach communities, and a small number commute from home.

 In May 2015, we opened the nation’s first purpose-designed, freestanding LGBTQ Center, offering a wide range of programs and an inclusive environment for lesbian, gay, bisexual, and transgender community members and allies.
 We strive to help all members of our community feel welcome and valued and graduate with the ability to communicate and engage productively with people different than themselves.